 Even the jests of his favourite fool

-Won’t smooth the frowns of this cruel recluse.
+Won’t smooth the brow of this cruel recluse.

 His petal-strewn bed has become a tomb,

-And his handmaidens, who make most princes swoon,
+Even his handmaidens, trained to make princes swoon,

 To raise a flicker from his immaculate corpse.